nhsconnect/prm-deductions-mesh-forwarder/README.md

 # prm-deductions-mesh-forwarder
-A service to deploy MESH forwarder infrastructure in scope of deductions team.
+A service to deploy MESH forwarder infrastructure in scope of repository team continuity service.

 MESH forwarder is responsible reading messages from a MESH inbox and passing them onto the downstream components for further processing

 ## Prerequisites